Prague uprising: 5 May

 By the end of the day, the resistance had seized most of the city east of the Vltava River.
 The insurgents held many important buildings, including the radio, the telephone exchange, most railway stations, and ten of twelve bridges.
-Three thousand prisoners were liberated from Pankrác Prison.
+Three thousand prisoners were freed from Pankrác Prison.
 By controlling the telephone exchange, resistance fighters were able to sever communication between German units and commanders.
 German forces held most of the territory to the west of the river, including an airfield at Ruzyně, northwest of the city, and various surrounded garrisons such as the Gestapo Headquarters.

 At the orders of Field Marshal Ferdinand Schörner, in command of Axis forces in Bohemia, Waffen-SS units were pulled from fighting the Red Army and sent into Prague.
 The SS was relatively well-equipped with tanks, armoured carriers, weaponry and motorised units.
 Information on this force movement reached insurgent headquarters late in the day.
 The radio broadcast appeals in English and Russian for an air attack on the tanks.
 Hearing of events in Prague, Patton asked for permission to advance to the Vltava in order to aid the Czech resistance, but Eisenhower refused.
 (Note: About this decision, Patton later wrote: "I felt, and I still feel, that we should have gone on to the [Vltava] River and, if the Russians didn't like it, let them go to hell.
 I did not find out until weeks afterwards the reasons, which were sound, which implemented General Eisenhower's decision...")
 The Red Army was ordered to advance the launch of its offensive to 6 May.